-This is why it’s so important to tour a few homes before making an offer.
+This is why it can be so important to tour a handful of homes before making an offer.
 If you’re an investor or someone who’s comfortable making offers sight unseen, definitely ask your agent to preview it for you and take a few videos.

 If you’re in-person, then we’ll spend a few hours together going around to see the homes we’ve selected together.
 These should be homes that you’re excited about and could genuinely see yourself in, so long as the pictures live up to the hype.

 For my investor clients or clients out of town, I schedule the tour for myself and send them the times I’ll be at each home.
 When I arrive, I take a video or two of the entire property, including the surrounding neighborhood.
 I send it to them immediately and they watch the video(s) while I’m still at the property.
 If they have any questions that require another video or a second look, then I can go right back into the property to FaceTime them or take another video to answer their questions.

 Some buyers like to do a few rounds of tours, which is totally fine.
 Others like to bang it out in one day and submit an offer that same day to maximize their chances of the seller accepting their offer, which is also totally fine.

 Once you find a home that you’d be excited and proud to call yours, we’ll write up an offer together.

 This step should be strategic and analytical, which is why it’s so important to have a realtor on your side who really knows what they’re doing.
 This is where adept negotiation skills, effective communication, and strong knowledge of the market come into play.

 Based on the findings from my market analysis and depending on how much you love the home, we’ll find the best terms for your offer.